Welcome to Life on Spring Creek

 In November 1852, around 8000 people from around the globe rushed to the banks of Spring Creek (Beechworth) to dig for gold.
 Almost overnight, the Creek was transformed.
 Along its banks grew-up something resembling an overcrowded refugee camp, surrounded by its very own man-made disaster zone but with a festive atmosphere.

 The gold rushes of the late 1840s (in California) and the early 1850s (in Victoria) were one of the biggest (in modern parlance) do-it-yourself, off-grid, low-tech adventures of all time.
 People of all backgrounds were drawn to the gold fields by the prospect of riches and adventure, but they also learned self-sufficiency, and found freedom of expression.
 They built their own dwellings, and filled them with make-shift furniture.
 They learned to recycle and up-cycle.
-They even adopted some of the practices of the local indigenous peoples.
+They even adopted some of the practices of the local indigenous peoples, who must have looked at their activities in bewilderment.
 The gold rushes were also a time in which social norms were up-ended: Rich people lost their servants.
 Men learned to cook and mend.
 People of different cultures and races lived side-by-side.
 And anyone with lady luck on their side could strike it rich.

 Life on Spring Creek has original written content that is copyright protected.
 You are welcome to share links to this blog, but please do not use the content elsewhere without permission.
 Thank you!